William Cooper (Aboriginal Australian): Legacy

 In his own lifetime, Cooper achieved few of the goals he had set for himself.
 The one exception was the creation of Aborigines Sunday, which was observed in Churches across Australia from 1940.
 It is still commemorated today, but as NAIDOC Week.
 However, many of his initiatives have gained recognition long after his death.

 His influence extended to the next generation of Aboriginal activists through his nephew and protégé Douglas Nicholls, a founding member of Federal Council for the Advancement of Aborigines and Torres Strait Islanders, whose greatest achievement was successfully lobbying to change racist elements of the Australian Constitution via plebiscite.
 This campaign was a complete success, resulting in the 1967 Australian referendum, in which 90.77% of Australians voted to support the inclusion of Aboriginal Australians in census counts and to enable the federal government to make laws relating to Indigenous Australians.

 The existence of Cummeragunja, which is still an Aboriginal community today under the stewardship of a local land council, may also be attributed to the work of Cooper.
 The Maloga Petition which Cooper had signed and supported in his early years resulted in the Government allocating 1800 acres of land for Aboriginal use.
 This land was just upstream from Maloga, and became known as Cummeragunja.

 21st century recognition

 In recent years, Cooper's legacy has been appreciated by the Jewish community.
 In 2002, a plaque was unveiled at the Jewish Holocaust Centre in Melbourne in honour of "the Aboriginal people for their actions protesting against the persecution of Jews by the Nazi Government of Germany in 1938".
 The story of the protest is featured in the Jewish Holocaust Centre's permanent museum.

-On 6 December 2008, in connection with the 70th anniversary of the protest against Kristallnacht, Cooper's grandson, Alfred "Boydie" Turner, was presented with a certificate from the Israeli Ambassador stating that 70 Australian trees were to be planted in Israel in honour of William Cooper.
-The ceremony, held at the State Parliament in Melbourne, was attended by several dozen members of the Yorta Yorta tribe as well as Victorian Premier John Brumby, Federal Indigenous Affairs Minister Jenny Macklin, lawmakers, diplomats and Jewish leaders.
-On 28 April 2009, five trees were planted at the Forest of the Martyrs near Jerusalem at a ceremony in Israel attended by Turner and about 12 members of William Cooper's extended family as well as a number of Jewish leaders.
-On the same day, a ceremony at the Aborigines Advancement League in Melbourne was held to honour Cooper's "brave stance against the oppression of the Jews".
+2010

 On 20 May 2010 the new footbridge at Footscray railway station was named for William Cooper.

 On 5 October 2010, a court complex named the William Cooper Justice Centre was opened in Melbourne.

 In December 2010, there were three commemorative events: